airamhr9/citrine/README.md

 **⚠️ This repository is still in a very early stage of development and is not ready for production.
-All current features an APIs can be completely changed at any given time. ⚠️**
+All current features and APIs can be completely changed at any given time. ⚠️**

 Citrine is a Rust web framework that aims to make Rust web development as easy as possible,